robhicks/lit-html-issues/README.md

 # Running

+This repo does not require a build step but will only run in browsers that have native support for v1 web components.
+Chrome, Firefox and Safari all now support v1 native web components so feel free to run this in any of those browsers.
+Note, they all react the same.

 1. download the repo.
 2. install the resources using npm install.
 3. start a live-server using ```npm start```